galtm/xslt-accumulator-tools/README.md

 License: AGPL 3.0 or later

 ## Report of Accumulator Values
 Use the `acc-reporter.xsl` stylesheet to generate an HTML report of accumulator values associated with nodes of an XML file.

+Here is a [sample](https://htmlpreview.github.io/?https://github.com/galtm/xslt-accumulator-tools/blob/main/sample-acc/sample-xml/acc-report/word-count-sample-acc-report.html) that shows how the report looks.

+### Required Inputs
-This stylesheet requires the following information that you provide:
+The `acc-reporter.xsl` stylesheet requires the following information that you provide:

 1. An XML file.
 Provide it as the source document for the transformation.